SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Griffon.md

     distance: 3 cube within 8
     target: Each enemy in the area
     effects:
+      - name: Special
-      - effect: The griffon must be flying and must have a creature or object grabbed.
+        effect: The griffon must be flying and must have a creature or object grabbed.
-        name: Special
+      - name: Effect
-      - effect: The griffon flies up to half their speed toward the ground, then sends the creature or object they've grabbed hurtling down.
+        effect: The griffon flies up to half their speed toward the ground, then sends the creature or object they've grabbed hurtling down.
 The creature or object hits the ground to turn the area into an impact crater, and takes falling damage that can't be reduced in any way.